R4JVE3R/OsintTool/README.md

      2. Email lookup: `python OsintTool.py -e test@test.com`
      3. Phone lookup: `python OsintTool.py -p 1234567890`
      4. Website lookup: `python OsintTool.py -w google.com`
+ 2. To use it in GUI mode.
+    - Run server.py `python server.py`
+    - Navigate to http://127.0.0.1:5000 to access GUI mode.
 ## Credits
 1. [Sherlock](https://github.com/sherlock-project/sherlock) - For username lookup, I have used sherlock and modified it according to my requirements.
 2. [Holehe](https://github.com/megadose/holehe) - In email lookup, to check whether the given email is used to different websites, I have used holehe and modified it according to my requirements.